ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.2 Data Requests/HOME.md

 These operations are to support the transitional period when clients may be providing their old KFS strings (or utilizing stored KFS strings after the Oracle Financials go-live date.)
 They will use the information built during the data conversion process to provide a probable mapping of the given information to the matching Oracle values.

-Data pulled from these services should be manually reviewed, as it will be based on the automated conversion datasets which will not reflect manual corrections performed after go-live.
+_Data pulled from these services should be manually reviewed_, as it will be based on the automated conversion datasets which will not reflect manual corrections performed after go-live.

 #### Basic Use